contiv/vpp/docs/dev-guide/SERVICES.md

 from within pods connected to VPP or from the outside of the cluster through the VPP GigE interface always bypass Kube proxy.

-## The VPP/NAT plugin
+## The VPP-NAT plugin

-[VPP/NAT plugin][vpp-nat-plugin] is an implementation of NAT44 and NAT64 for
+[VPP-NAT plugin][vpp-nat-plugin] is an implementation of NAT44 and NAT64 for VPP.
-VPP.

-TODO: detailed description from Matus / Giles.
+The target use case is a general IPv4 CPE NAT, a CGN and to act as a NAT44 in a Openstack deployment.
+It is intended to be pluggable, in the sense that it should be possible to plug the NAT44 function together with the MAP-E IPv4 to IPv6 translator to create a MAP-E CE, likewise one can plug the NAT44 together with MAP-T to create a MAP-T CE or 464XLAT.

-In Contiv-VPP the VPP/NAT plugin is used in the data-plane to:
+In Contiv-VPP the VPP-NAT plugin is used in the data-plane to:
  1. Load-balance and forward traffic between services and endpoints, i.e. **1-to-many NAT**,
  2. **Dynamically source-NAT** node-outbound traffic to enable Internet access for pods with private IPs.

-The following subsection describes key VPP/NAT configuration items, focusing on features used in the Contiv-VPP data plane.
-Certain aspects of the VPP/NAT configuration are explained in a greater detail as they play a pivotal role in the implementation of Kubernetes services in Contiv-VPP.
+The following subsection describes key VPP-NAT configuration items, focusing on features used in the Contiv-VPP data plane.
+Certain aspects of the VPP-NAT configuration are explained in a greater detail as they play a pivotal role in the implementation of Kubernetes services in Contiv-VPP.

 ### Configuration
 #### Interface features
-Traffic flowing through an interface won't be NATed unless the VPP/NAT plugin is informed whether the interface connects VPP with an internal (`in`) or an external network (`out`).
+Traffic flowing through an interface won't be NATed unless the VPP-NAT plugin is informed whether the interface connects VPP with an internal (`in`) or an external network (`out`).
 For a given connection, the network types of ingress and egress interfaces determine the direction in which the NAT should be applied.